 #1408 Fraternity Meeting

-The stickers from 1964 were changed slightly, with Ken® moved higher, to make place for the extra words GENUINE and DOLL.
+The stickers from 1964 were changed slightly, with code number, and Ken® moved higher, to make place for the extra words GENUINE and DOLL.

 DRESSED DOLL KENS SOLD IN JAPAN